PWC Layout

 5. Teams will earn 1 point per battle win.
 With 3 battles per match, this means each match will have 3 potential points for the two opposing teams to fight over.

-6. Teams will be ranked within each group based on total points earned.
+6. Teams will be ranked within each group (and independently of group) based on total points earned.
 If teams finish on equal points, tiebreakers will be issued.

 Group Ranking